Chongqing: Media

 The Chongqing People's Broadcast Station is Chongqing's largest radio station.
-The only municipal-level TV network is Chongqing TV, claimed to be the 4th largest television station in China.
+The only municipal-level TV network is Chongqing TV, claimed to be the fourth-largest television station in China.
 Chongqing TV broadcasts many local-oriented channels, and can be viewed on many TV sets throughout China.

 Sports and recreation

 Basketball

-Chongqing Soaring Dragons became the 20th team playing in Chinese Basketball Association in 2013.
-They play at Datianwan Arena, in the same sporting complex as Datianwan Stadium.
-The team moved to Beijing in 2015 and is currently known as Beijing Royal Fighters.
+The Chongqing Soaring Dragons became the 20th team playing in the Chinese Basketball Association in 2013.
+They played at Datianwan Arena, in the same sporting complex as Datianwan Stadium.
+The team moved to Beijing in 2015 and is currently known as the Beijing Royal Fighters.

 Soccer

 Professional soccer teams in Chongqing include: